 Anonymized MPNF Benchmarks

 The table shows anonymized results of benchmark runs using a client oil reservoir simulator.
 It compares an existing arithmetic multi-grid (AMG) implementation of a CPR based solver with a block Jacobi smoother, to a full MPNF solver.
+Both solvers were optimized for operation on NVIDIA GPUs.
 In some problems a hybrid method, using AMG with an MPNF smoother provides the optimum performance.